fwahlers/BayesianSwissKnife/README.md

 ### `gibbs_sampler.py`
 - **Purpose:** Implements the hierarchical Bayesian Swiss Knife Gibbs sampler.
 - **Key Class:**
   - `HierarchicalGibbsSampler`: Runs the Gibbs sampling procedure for global and local parameters, supporting both Gamma and Wishart priors.
+Note the could be an improvement in the storing structure of the samples (incremental).

 ### `post_analyzer.py`
 - **Purpose:** Provides additional tools for loading, analyzing, and visualizing posterior samples.